What does “tra” mean in Italian?

 You’re the best among my friends.

 Tra can also mean in.
-This is when we’re discussing distance or time to something in the future.
+This is when we’re discussing distance or time to something that will happen in the future.

 Have a look at the examples below: